infews/biz_ruby/README.md

 ## "I have a topic!"

-If you have an interesting topic to share, write up a proposal as an Issue, and tag it with "topic proposal."
+If you have an interesting topic to share, write up a proposal as an Issue using the Topic Proposal template.

 ## "Has anyone else run into this?"

-If you have a topic you would like to know more about, or a problem your team is having, write up an Issue as a request and label it with "help wanted."
+If you have a topic you would like to know more about, or a problem your team is having, write up an Issue using the Help Wanted template.

-If you think you can give a report to open disussion on the topic.
+If you think you can give a report for any of the issues tagged as Help Wanted, jump into the discussion.

 ## Code of Conduct

-We are abiding by the [Conference Code of Conduct][conduct]
+We are abiding by the [Conference Code of Conduct][conduct].
+Please be excellent to each other.

 ## Open Community Issues